Skip to content

 Dried grapefruit peel delivers a strong citrusy hit with a more subtle flavour on the palate.

 How to use: Half a teaspoon in 2-3 measures of whisky, infused for at least 1 hour.
-For best results, leave it for 12-24 hours to develop the full citrus character.
+For best results, leave it for 12-24 hours to infuse it's full citrus character.

 4. Allspice: Warm and spicy